What is Power BI Premium?

 Power BI Premium subscriptions are purchased by administrators in the Microsoft 365 admin center.
 Specifically, only Global administrators or Billing Administrators can purchase SKUs.
 When purchased, the tenant receives a corresponding number of v-cores to assign to capacities, known as v-core pooling.
 For example, purchasing a P3 SKU provides the tenant with 32 v-cores.
 To learn more, see How to purchase Power BI Premium.

-With Power BI Premium, you get dedicated capacities.
-In contrast to a shared capacity where workloads run on computational resources shared with other customers, a dedicated capacity is for exclusive use by an organization.
-It's isolated with dedicated computational resources, which provide dependable and consistent performance for hosted content.
-Note that the following resources are stored in shared capacity rather than your dedicated capacity:
+With Power BI Premium, you get reserved capacities.
+In contrast to a shared capacity where workloads' analytics processing run on computational resources shared with other customers, a reserved capacity is for exclusive use by an organization.
+It's isolated with reserved computational resources, which provide dependable and consistent performance for hosted content.
+Note that the processing of the following types of Power BI content is stored in shared capacity rather than your reserved capacity:

 - Excel workbooks (unless data is first imported into Power BI Desktop)